Federal Sentencing Guideline Adjustments

 Determining the level of offense:

-These variables can be argued in your favor by a skilled federal criminal defense attorney that has handled federal cases in the jurisdiction your case is pending.
-We successful handled many cases in Los Angeles and elsewhere in the Nation over many years of federal criminal defense practice.
+These variables can be argued in your favor by a skilled federal criminal defense attorney who has handled federal cases in the jurisdiction your case is pending.
+We successfully handled many cases in Los Angeles and elsewhere in the Nation over many years of federal criminal defense practice.

 Mitigating Factors –

 Sentences can also be adjusted based on numerous factors, such as:

 • Whether a vulnerable victim was harmed during the commission of the crime.

 • Whether the defendant played a major or minor role.
 Ringleaders can face elevated offense levels; minor contributors can get lower offense levels.

 • Whether the defendant cooperated with prosecutors or obstructed justice.
 Obstructing can get your offense level bumped up; cooperating can knock it down (Acceptance of Responsibility).

 Few people in the position of defendants realize that the sentencing table recommends a prison sentence and zone category.
 Zones have to do with probation.
 If your offense falls into Zone A, for instance, you can get straight probation.
 If your offense falls into Zone C, on the other hand, you may be eligible for probation, but you, at minimum, have to serve half of your sentence in prison; meaning, if you are eligible for probation, you do not even have to serve the full statutory minimum sentence.